 where $H_{q}(\epsilon):=\frac{1}{1-q}\log(\epsilon^{q}+(1-\epsilon)^{q})$ is the binary Rényi entropy function.
 The exponents $H_{q}(\epsilon)/p'$ and $H_{p}(\epsilon)/p'$ of the factors in \eqref{eq:FAHC} and \eqref{eq:RAHC} cannot be further improved.
 This is because, the exponent in \eqref{eq:FAHC} is with high probability asymptotically attained by the indicator of a random subset of $\{0,1\}^{n}$ of size $2^{n(1-H_{q}(\epsilon))}$, and the exponent in \eqref{eq:RAHC} is with high probability asymptotically attained by the indicator of a random subset of $\{0,1\}^{n}$ of size $2^{n(1-H(\hat{\epsilon}))}$ with $\hat{\epsilon}=\frac{\epsilon^{p}}{\epsilon^{p}+(1-\epsilon)^{p}}$.
 The special case of \eqref{eq:FAHC} with $p=q$ was first shown by Samorodnitsky \cite{samorodnitsky2022some}.
 The inequalities in \eqref{eq:FAHC} and \eqref{eq:RAHC} are the opposite part of the classic hyercontractivity inequalities (or more generally, the single function version of BL inequalities) \cite{bonami1968ensembles,kiener1969uber,schreiber1969fermeture,bonami1970etude,beckner1975inequalities,gross1975logarithmic,borell1982positivity}: for $q\ge1$ and $p\ge1+(1-2\epsilon)^{2}(q-1)$,

 and for $q\le1$ and $p\le1+(1-2\epsilon)^{2}(q-1)$,

-\item The main ingredient in our proofs is strengthened versions of packing-covering lemmas, which estimate how many ``balls'' each point is covered by for random codes (more precisely, constant composition codes or typical codes).
+\item The main ingredients in our proofs are strengthened versions of packing-covering lemmas, which estimate how many ``balls'' each point is covered by for random codes (more precisely, constant composition codes or typical codes).
 We expect these lemmas to find more applications. \end{enumerate}